-Bankruptcy fraud can take on many forms; from concealing of assets to avoid giving the up, bribing members of the court appointed trustees, use of false information during filing in a jurisdiction, statutory fraud, filing incomplete or false forms and information on a bankruptcy form.
+Bankruptcy fraud can take on many forms; from concealing assets to avoid giving them up, bribing members of the court-appointed trustees, use of false information during filing in a jurisdiction, statutory fraud, filing incomplete or false forms and information on a bankruptcy form.
 Usually, it is very hard to detect bankruptcy fraud because at the end of it all, the debtor wants to make it appear as a normal bankruptcy case.
-No statistical analysis or technology system so far has been able to pick up vital inconsistencies because these cases involve different procedures and do not have numerical comparison to formulate a standard distribution curve which normal fraud cases would deviate.
+No statistical analysis or technology system so far has been able to pick up vital inconsistencies because these cases involve different procedures and do not have a numerical comparison to formulate a standard distribution curve which normal fraud cases would deviate.

 There are various methods of detecting and identifying bankruptcy fraud among them:

 This type of bankruptcy fraud is currently on the rise in the white-collar world.
 It is commonly committed by a third party who poses as a financial advisor or a consultant.
 Several cases usually occur in the real estate sector where they pretend to assist tenants experiencing financial problems from being thrown out of their houses.
 The fraudsters come in as middlemen, negotiating on behalf of tenants, meanwhile, they are actually filing for bankruptcy in the tenant’s name.
 What happens next is a drag of proceedings and high fee rates charged to the tenant, who then is left with nothing and a ruined credit score.